 Clarke County is quickly becoming known as one of the top cycling destinations in Northern Virginia with its many winding country roads, historical sites and scenic vistas.
 Past tours in the county have included the annual “Rich’s Ride” and “Historic Back Roads Century.”
 Please be aware that your cycling routes are public roads, so please ride safely and courteously!

 Welcome to horse country!
 Whether it is fox hunting, event riding, pleasure riding, riding lessons, or you just prefer to watch the majesty of a horse clearing a hurdle on the way to the finish line, Clarke County has it all in abundance.
 If you are in the market for purchasing a horse or pony of nearly any breed, you will find the perfect fit for you in Clarke County.
-A new web site for the Equestrian Community in Clarke County will be live soon.
+The Clarke County Equine Alliance is the place to start.

 In addition to the Appalachian Trail, there are several other beautiful places to hike and experience nature in Clarke County.
 Click “Places to Hike” to view and download a PDF map with descriptions and locations of area hikes.